OVERVIEW

 Walk to Portomarin

-Begin the day with a walk through a woodland of ancient oak, birch and chestnut forests, before joining the official Camino trail.
-Marked by the famous scallop shell waymarks of this world-renowned route, stroll alongside fellow pilgrims as the trail undulates across grazing pastures and farm tracks, passing through tiny hamlets where you see many traditional ‘horreos’ granaries.
-Descend into Portomarin via the Mino Reservoir, the former site of Portomarin town.
-In the 1960’s Portomarin was moved brick by brick to higher ground, including the imposing structures of San Nicolas and San Pedro church.
+Begin the day by walking through a woodland of ancient oak, birch and chestnut forests.
+Marked by the famous scallop shell waymarks of this world-renowned route, stroll alongside fellow pilgrims as the trail undulates across grazing pastures and farm tracks, passing through tiny hamlets where you see many traditional barns.
+Descend into Portomarin via the bridge across the Mino Reservoir, the former site of Portomarin town.
+In the 1960s Portomarin was moved brick by brick to higher ground, including the imposing structures of the San Nicolas and San Pedro churches.

 Walk: 23km